-- Must report the concern immediately to the AMP Director AND the Designated Safeguarding Officer or a Deputy Designated Safeguarding Officer. - Must not ask a child to repeat a story or ask for any more information than the child is willing to give. - Should not ask 'leading' questions, make assumptions, or attempt to investigate the situation themselves. - Must not speak directly to the person against whom the allegations were made. - Will treat the issue as confidential, and relay on a 'need-to-know' basis only. - Will inform the Child immediately that, for the Child's safety, they will need to speak to someone in the organisation who can help them.
-No 'secrets' are kept between a Child and a Responsible Person.
+- Must report the concern immediately to the Location Pastor (Acting Deputy Safeguarding Officer).
+Who will in turn advise the Designated Safeguarding Officer. - Must not ask a child to repeat a story or ask for any more information than the child is willing to give.

+- Should not ask 'leading' questions, make assumptions, or attempt to investigate the situation themselves. - Must not speak directly to the person against whom the allegations were made. - Will treat the issue as confidential, and relay on a 'need-to-know' basis only. - Will inform the Child immediately that, for the Child's safety, they will need to speak to someone in church who can help them.
+No 'secrets' are kept between a Child and a Responsible Person. - Make careful notes of concern to inform the incident report.